-ANNIE NIXON fell in love with the ocean and sailing right after college when she went to work for Thompson Island Outward Bound in Boston, Massachusetts.
-She learned to sail and teach aboard their traditional 30′ open rowing and sailing vessels.
+Annie Nixon fell in love with the ocean and sailing right after college when she went to work for Thompson Island Outward Bound in Boston, Massachusetts.
+She learned to sail, navigate, and teach aboard their traditional 30′ open rowing and sailing vessels.
 Annie then spent four years at the Chewonki Foundation in Wiscasset, Maine, leading 21-day sailing wilderness trips for high school and college-age students.
 On these expeditions Annie captained both a 26′ Crotch Island Pinky and a 28′ Mackinaw Lake design.
 She taught elements of seamanship, wilderness “leave no trace” ethics, and marine ecology as part of these expeditions.
-For five summers Annie worked on two larger traditional vessels in Maine, the schooners MARY DAY and AMERICAN EAGLE.
-In 2006 and ’07 she was mate and educator for WoodenBoat School’s course on the MARY DAY.
-Annie holds a USCG 100-ton license.
+On and off for seven summers after that Annie worked as deckhand and mate on the schooner MARY DAY and occasionally the schooner AMERICAN EAGLE.
+Since 2006 she has taught sailing at WoodenBoat School and led weeklong sail staff training expeditions for the Chewonki Foundation.
+Annie currently holds a USCG 100-ton license.